-Conduct a Water Rate Evaluation: By performing a comprehensive water rate evaluation it will allow Plainville to equitably distribute the costs of the water treatment plant and account for other necessary capital improvements moving forward.
+Water Rate Evaluation Underway: By performing a comprehensive water rate evaluation it will allow Plainville to equitably distribute the costs of the water treatment plant and account for other necessary capital improvements moving forward.

-Potential Cost Sharing: Possible split, 1/3 of the debt covered by all property tax holders and 2/3 of the debt being funded by water customers.
-Property tax holders could see potential increase of about \$80.52; approximately 0.22 cents per day.
+Potential Cost Sharing: Possible split, 1/3 of the debt covered by the general fund and 2/3 of the debt being funded by water customers.
+Property tax holders could see an impact to the general fund of about \$80.52 per household; approximately 0.22 cents per day.
 Water customer could potentially see an annual increase of \$202.40; approximately 0.55 cents per day.